bean-mhm/flim/README.md

 ## Eye Candy

-See comparisons between flim and other view transforms in the [releases](https://github.com/bean-mhm/flim/releases) section.
+- See comparisons between flim and other view transforms in the [releases](https://github.com/bean-mhm/flim/releases) section.

+- You can find links to collections of OpenEXR image files for testing in [Useful Links](#useful-links).

+- Below are some example images gone through flim v0.2.0.

 ## Scripts